 Ranjit Singh dies, the Mirza family is allowed to move back to Qadian.

 He was married to his first cousin, Hurmat bibi (the sister of Imam ud Din) in roughly 1854 (this is based on the fact that MGA was 14 when he got married) and his son, Mirza Sultan Ahmad was born when MGA was 16 (1856).
 MGA was married in roughly the same time frame In fact, their marriage ceremonies were celebrated much differently.
 Mirza Ghulam Qadir’s marriage had 22 dancing girls and a huge party that probably lasted a few days.
 MGA’s wedding was a funeral, no one had any fun nor was anyone happy (see dard).

-He did not serve in the British Military at all.
+He served under his fathers 50 horses and 50 fighters, as a result of this military service, he was awarded a separate pension from the British (see Ishaat us Sunnah of 1883-84 and ROR of August 1907).
 His father, cousins and uncles helped kill the mutineers from Sialkot as they were travelling from Sialkot to Delhi to join in the mutiny.

 MGA and his cousin Imam ud Din blew the families “new” pension money, MGA was thus banished from Qadian.
 Mirza Qadir Ahmad then adopted Mirza Sultan Ahmad as his own child and raised him.